 20152015 Budget & 12-31-2014 Year End Financial Statements

 Here you will find several years of meeting minutes for both the Metropolitan District and Association.
 Minutes are not posted to the website until approved by the Board.

 KNOW WHAT’S BELOW – CONTACT CO811 BEFORE YOU DIG

 All construction including fences, outbuildings and remodels, must be approved by the Design Review Board.
 This also includes requests for paint color choices and other minor alterations or additions.

 Minor Additions and Alterations

+For any request that includes a variance to the current guidelines, please complete the Variance Design Review Submittal form.
 For minor additions and alterations, such as fences, sheds, painting please complete the Design Review Submittal Form – minor additions/alterations.
 Please email the completed form to [email protected].

 Only completed submissions will be submitted for review.
 Please allow at least two weeks for review of your submission.
 No construction, installation, or painting may begin until you have received notification of approval from the Design Review Committee.